inspiredcancercare/IOTOX-ACU-prediction/main.md

 eFigure 4.
 Calibration plot for the extreme gradient boosting tree algorithm.

-**Note:** The calibration of the extreme gradient boosting trees algorithm is relatively well-balibrated for patients with low to moderate risk of ACU (<= 50%).
-The model is unstable for patients in high risk area (>50%).
+**Note:** The calibration of the extreme gradient boosting trees algorithm is relatively well-balibrated for patients with low to moderate risk of ACU (<= 60%).
+The model tends to underestimate the risk for patients in a high risk area (>60%).

 <p align="center">
   <img width="460" height="400" src="https://user-images.githubusercontent.com/38151091/161776133-39564734-4b3a-4f99-b9b3-ce8bff812b7f.png">